Are Horror Movies Good Entertainment? If You Love Fear Factor

 Horror Movies Good Advice: Close Your Eyes During the Scariest Parts

-Don’t feel obligated to watch every second of a scary movie, especially really intense scenes.
+Don’t feel obligated to watch every second of a scary movie, especially intense scary movies/horror scenes.
 Give yourself permission to temporarily close your eyes or cover your ears if something is too much for you.

 You can even mute the volume when you anticipate an upcoming frightening moment.
 Do whatever you can to get through intense sections without becoming overwhelmed.